theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 ### Uploading Data to your Virtual Machine with scp

 `scp` stands for ‘secure copy protocol’, and is a widely used UNIX tool for moving files between computers.
-The simplest way to use `scp` is to run it in your local terminal, and use it to copy a single file:
+The simplest way to use `scp` is to run it in your local terminal and use it to copy a single file:

     scp <file I want to move> <where I want to move it>